What are S-Curves in Projects & How to Automate Them to Save Time and Money?

 Why Should You Use S-Curves?

-In plain terms, an S-curve is a logistical curve or mathematical model describing one variable’s growth in relation to another variable over time: such as budget variance—comparing projected costs with actual costs and the difference between the two—as well as how that budget variance changes, over time.
+In simple terms, an S-curve is a logistical curve or mathematical model describing one variable’s growth in relation to another variable over time: such as budget variance—comparing projected costs with actual costs and the difference between the two—as well as how that budget variance changes, over time.

 Why Are S-Curves Critical for Growth?